veneers bonding

 Dental Veneers

-Dental Veneers are thin shells of porcelain or composite resin that are custom made to fit over teeth, providing a natural attractive look.
+Dental Veneers are thin shells of porcelain or composite resin that are custom-made to fit over teeth, providing a natural, attractive look.
 They can be used to fix chipped, stained, misaligned, worn down, uneven or abnormally spaced teeth.
 The two most common materials used in dental veneers are composite resin and porcelain.
 Both types can be fabricated by a dental technician in a laboratory and are bonded to the patient’s teeth in a dental clinic.
 Dental veneers are bonded to the teeth with a resin cement.
-Porcelain material is brittle; however, when it is firmly bonded to the tooth it can become very strong and durable.
+Porcelain material is brittle; however, when it is firmly bonded to the tooth, it can become very strong and durable.

 Bonding